 2. The projects provide a substantial amount of energy at a small cost relative to thermal electric generating stations, reducing the overall cost of electricity.
-Hydropower facilities reduce the burning of fossil fuels, thereby reducing air pollution.
-The value of the energy produced at Carters Project is approximately \$9.5 million a year.
+Hydropower facilities reduce burning of fossil fuels, thereby reducing air pollution.
+The value of the energy and capacity produced at Carters Project was estimated at \$27 million in 2021.